 Pinterest is like a guiding star on the customer journey of half of Millennials with an annual income of $75k.
 Pinterest stats indicate 86% of Millennials use it to plan big or small life moments, while 63% say that it helps them find and discover new products and brands to buy.
 Moreover, 50% say they will spend more on food because, as 43% confirm, Pinterest helped them easily find new ways to use old ingredients.

 Frequently Asked Questions

-1. How many active users does Pinterest have?
+How many users does Pinterest have?

-3. Who has the most followers on Pinterest 2020?
+Who has the most followers on Pinterest?

-Pinterest is the perfect tool for budding websites and startups with limited budgets.
-Even if you feel skeptical about the benefits of Pinterest, it is worth giving it a try.
+The average Pinterest engagement rate continues to grow steadily and is currently 7X higher than Facebook’s.
+Providing a fertile ground for its users to share ideas and creativity in unique ways, Pinterest is one of the great coups of the digital age and a perfect tool for budding websites and startups with limited budgets.
+Even if you feel skeptical about the benefits of this platform, it’s worth giving it a try.
 After all, the only investment you will need to make is a bit of your own time.
-And the benefits could be enormous, as demonstrated by our list of Pinterest statistics.
+And the benefits could be enormous, as demonstrated by our selection of Pinterest statistics.